pivotal/docs-tap/workloads/iterate-functions.md

     >add `allow_k8s_contexts('cluster-name')` to your Tiltfile.
 Otherwise, switch k8scontexts and restart Tilt.
     >Follow the instructions and add the line `allow_k8s_contexts('cluster-name')` to your Tiltfile.

-1. When the Live Update status in the status bar is visible, resolve to `Live Update Started`, <!-- clarify - what does this mean? --> navigate to `http://localhost:8080` in your browser, and view your running application.
+1. When the Live Update status in the status bar is visible and says `Live Update Started`, navigate to `http://localhost:8080` in your browser and view your running application.

 1. Enter the IDE and make a change to the source code.